Stevenlo11/AllWinRX/README.md

 Small pharmacies often face high medicine costs due to limited bargaining power.
 Our project helps these pharmacies evaluate potential savings from GPO memberships, providing them with accurate cost analyses and strategic purchasing tools.

 **Solution:**
-We created a robust SQL database to store drug prices and customer purchase data, developed a web scraper (*Webdriver_2_0.py*) using Selenium to gather missing data, and implemented SQL queries to calculate potential savings from GPO rebates (*calculations.py*).
+We created a robust SQL database to store drug prices and customer purchase data, developed a web scraper (Webdriver_2_0.py) using Selenium to gather missing data, and implemented SQL queries (calculations.py) to calculate potential savings from GPO rebates.
+Additionally, we created a script (database.py) to connect to the MySQL database and retrieve missing or incomplete drug codes, ensuring that the data used for cost comparison and savings calculations was accurate and complete.

 **Technologies Used:**
 - **Programming Languages:** Python, SQL, HTML